troykershaw/RpgFsharpWorkshop/slides/index.md

 <aside class="notes">
 "Wake up!" you hear your mum yell.
 "You'll be late for the hackathon!"
-You roll over and see that it's 9:42, only 18 minutes until the annual hackathon.
+You roll over and peer at your clock.
+It's 9.42, only 18 minutes shy of Functionland's annual hackathon!
+The hackathon gives students the chance to win a place at the prestigous Functionland Knight Academy.
+Your heart swells with a distinct feeling of global pride as you think about Functionland, the only home you have ever known.
+Selection for the Functionland Knight Academy would be an honour beyond description.
 You quickly put on your favourite f# shirt and hurry to the contest.
-The hackathon is held every year and gives students the chance to win a place in the Functionland Knight Academy.
 </aside>

 ***